khkhiu/khkhiu.github.io/_posts/2021-09-04-SMU-LIT-Hackathon-2021.md

 How best can local lawyers who seek to expand their legal practice and regional expertise gather the relevant expertise and establish regional networks?
 (By Linklaters)|
+|<em>Asian Market</em>|Asian Region: The Asian region is experiencing phenomenal growth, but tapping into the opportunities involves navigating a network of disparate languages and cultures.
+How can legal practitioners overcome or even leverage linguistic and cultural differences in the region?
+(By Linklaters)|

 ![WIP](/assets/images/common/WIP.png)